paulroth3d/jupyter-ijavascript-utils/tutorials/a_whatCanDo.markdown

 Notebooks are a way to explore and experiment, in addition to write and explain ideas.

-(Essentially, they are data driven documents with both formatted text married next to code that can show some output)

 **All of the tutorials provided here, including this one, was written as a notebook and simply exported.**

 ![Screenshot](img/started_jupyterSideBySide.jpg)